Table Of Contents

 2. Create a bio

 Once you have a good handle/username for your Twitter account, the next step is to create a compelling profile with a good bio and photos that can attract more followers.
 Ensure that the photos are clear and of high quality.
 Remember that people who will potentially follow your business may not know much about your brand and create a bio keeping that in mind.
+If you are engaged with any humanitarian cause, it could be an excellent first tweet idea.
+The aim behind curating an unique bio and first tweet idea is to foster a connection.

 Here is an example of a bio and a profile photo that explains the business: